National Orange Show

 The National Orange Show Festival is an annual festival held in San Bernardino, California since 1911 to promote the citrus industry.
 At the height of its popularity between 1960 and the mid-1980s, the event ran a full two weeks during the month of March and featured displays from most counties in California.
-The show was cancelled for five years, from 1942 to 1946, due to World War II, and since 2020 caused by COVID-19 pandemic concerns, although it went virtual.
+The show was cancelled for five years, from 1942 to 1946, due to World War II, and 2020-21 caused by COVID-19 pandemic concerns, although it went virtual.
 Due to a changing economic environment, the show has been downsized considerably with a local community emphasis, instead of a national or state one, and is now a weekend event.